 The special committee retained Houlihan Lokey as financial advisor in connection with the proposed tender offer by Investcorp and to render an opinion as to whether the \$12.00 per share consideration to be received by shareholders in the tender offer and the merger, as contemplated in the merger agreement prior to the July 12 amendment, was fair to such holders from a financial point of view.
 Subsequently, the special committee asked Houlihan Lokey to update its fairness opinion to reflect the changes to the proposed transaction contemplated by the amendment to the merger agreement entered into on July 12, 2002.
 The fairness opinion was prepared to assist the special committee in evaluating the terms of the merger.
-The special committee retained Houlihan Lokey based upon Houlihan Lokey's experience in the valuation of businesses and their securities in connection with recapitalizations and similar transactions.
+The special committee retained Houlihan Lokey based upon Houlihan Lokev's experience in the valuation of businesses and their securities in connection with recapitalizations and similar transactions.
 Houlihan Lokey is a nationally recognized investment banking firm that is continually engaged in providing financial advisory services and rendering fairness opinions in connection with mergers and acquisitions, leveraged buyouts, business and securities valuations for a variety of regulatory and planning purposes, recapitalizations, financial restructurings and private placements of debt and equity securities.
 Previously, in March 2002, the special committee had retained Houlihan Lokey to advise them with respect to D&B's value.

 Houlihan Lokey initially presented its analysis as described below at a meeting of the special committee on May 30, 2002, in connection with the special committee's consideration of D&B Acquisition's original proposal of \$12.00 per share.
 At the May 30 meeting, Houlihan Lokey rendered to the special committee its oral opinion (subsequently confirmed in writing) that, as of such date, and subject to the matters described in the fairness opinion, the price per share of \$12.00 to be received by the unaffiliated shareholders under the original proposal was fair to such shareholders from a financial point of view.
 At the July 12, 2002, meeting of the special committee, Houlihan Lokey presented an update to its previous analysis as described below and rendered to the special committee its oral opinion (subsequently confirmed in writing) that, as of such date, and based on and subject to the matters described in the fairness opinion, the price per share of \$13.50 to be received by the unaffiliated shareholders in the merger was fair to such shareholders from a financial point of view.
-The summary of the fairness opinion set forth below is qualified in its entirety by reference to the full text of the fairness opinion.
+The summary of the fairness opinion set forth below is qualified in its entirety by reference to the full text of the fairness opinion, which is attached to Appendix B to this proxy statement.
 You are urged to read the fairness opinion in its entirety.
+A copy of this fairness opinion will be made available for inspection and copying at the principal executive offices of D&B during regular business hours by any interested shareholder or other person designated in writing as a representative of such shareholder.